400 Metre Pace

 Examination of the 100 metres split times for the athletes in the 1988 Olympics 400 metres final, indicate that the 1st 100 metres are 25.4% of the total time, the 2nd 100 metres 23.3%, the 3rd 100 metres 24.4% and the final 100 metres 26.9%.
 Further examination of Michael Johnson and Butch Reynolds times in the World Championships 1993 400 metres final indicates similar values for every 100 metres.
 (Smith 1994)

 To obtain a predicted 400 metres time and the split time for every 100 metres enter the athlete's current 200 metres time and then select the "Calculate" button.

 Run like a champion

-Jared Deacon has produced a spreadsheet which allows you to determine your 400 metres split times based on similarly performing the event to the top international 400 metre athletes, e.g. Johnson, Reynolds, Wariner, Watts, Lewis for the men and Freeman, Clark for the ladies.
+Jared Deacon has produced a spreadsheet that allows you to determine your 400 metres split times based on similarly performing the event to the top international 400 metre athletes, e.g. Johnson, Reynolds, Wariner, Watts, Lewis for the men and Freeman, Clark for the ladies.
 Select this link to view the spreadsheet and check your times.

 Jared was a member of the 400 metres relay squad who in 2002 won gold at the European Championships and Commonwealth Games.
 He was also a member of the UK 400 metre relay squad at the 2000 Olympics.

 100m split times from a 400m race result

 If the athlete is running in lane one, then it is simple to determine their 100m split times, but how do you assess their 100m split times when they are not in lane one?
 Based on the times taken at 100m, 200m, 300m and 400m makings for lane one and the lane in which the athlete is running, it is possible to predict the athlete's 100m split times.

 To obtain a predicted split time for every 100 metres and an assessment of their performance enter the athlete's times for 100m, 200m, 300m, 400m, the lane the athlete was running in and then select the "Calculate" button.

 If you quote information from this page in your work, then the reference for this page is: